 The old scheme is: answer the right questions, execute orders, make apprenticeships and advance in career.

 Today, however, we live in a sea of 'lateral' social connections that allow everyone to connect and share needs and talents capable of satisfying them.

 We lack money, but this situation could mark a marked increase in our sense of responsibility and (I hope) the abandonment of a delegating mentality in favor of an active and cooperative approach to problems.
-If the Internet succeeds in this (overcoming the enormous lobbying resistance present), the politics of the future will do without professional politicians.
+If the Net succeeds in this intent (overcoming the enormous lobbying resistance present), the politics of the future will do without professional politicians.